 Winter Watering for Succulents

 You can also check out this post if you need help identifying your succulents.

-If your succulents are winter growers they will likely need to be watered more often.
-My Aeonium ‘Zwartkop’ always seems to be a water hog over the winter.
+If your succulents are winter growers they will likely need more frequent watering.
+My Aeonium ‘Zwartkop' (a winter grower) always seems to be a water hog over the winter.

-Keep in mind that succulents near a heating vent might dry out more quickly as the direct air and warmer temperatures can dry things out more quickly.
+Keep in mind that succulents near a heating vent might need more frequent watering.
+The direct air and warmer temperatures can dry things out more quickly.

 Plenty of Sunlight

 One of the most difficult things about growing succulents indoors, especially over the winter, is making sure they get enough sunlight.

 You'll want to place your succulents near the brightest window in your home.
 The ideal window will get bright, indirect sunlight all day.

 Since the winter days are shorter this is especially important.
 Succulents need at least 8 hours of bright indirect sunlight each day to maintain their shape indoors.